 She is currently the PI conducting research on women in agriculture in Scotland with colleagues from the James Hutton Institute.
 This research is funded by the Scottish Government; She is also PI on an ESRC funded project whicht explores and addresses the regional impacts in Northern Ireland of the global energy-climate-food security nexus.
 The focus is primarily on global energy availability and climate change and their impacts on regional food security; and she is working with colleagues in the Agri-Food and Biosciences Institute in Belfast on research to establish how best to implement rural proofing measures, and to identify best practice and barriers to best practice.

-Green Energy is proud to sponsor the Rural Economy Day and Rural Environment Day at the conference.
+Green Energy UK is proud to sponsor the Rural Economy Day and Rural Environment Day at the conference.

 Doug spent his formative career at Ford Motor Company in a number of sales and service roles, followed by a move to a start-up IT company and eventually setting up his own business retailing Volkswagens and Audis as a franchised dealer.